FelipeHCS0055/Color-darker-obsidian-snippets/README.md

 ## 📂 CSS Snippets

-### 👁️ Check the available snippts
+### 👁️ Check the available snippets

-You can view the available CSS Snippets in the [CSS Snippets Directory](css%20snippets\PREVIEW.md).
+You can view the available CSS Snippets in the [CSS Snippets Directory](PREVIEW.md).
 This file contains a list of all the snippets, along with a brief description and preview of each one to help you decide which customization suits your needs.
 You can also download all of them, why not? 😉

-### 💻 How to Download and Activate the Snippets
+### 💻 How to download and activate the snippets

 To make the most out of these CSS Snippets, follow the step-by-step guide below to download and activate them in Obsidian:

-1. __Download the Snippets__
+1. __Download the snippets__
 - Go to the __Releases__ section of this repository.
 - Download the latest _.zip_ file containing all the CSS snippets.
-2. __Extract and Move the Snippets__
+2. __Extract and move the snippets__
 - Open Obsidian and go to Settings (click on the gear icon at the bottom left).
 - Navigate to __Appearance__ > __CSS Snippets__.
 - Click on the __Open Snippets Folder__ button.
 This will open the file explorer pointing to the correct folder where Obsidian looks for snippets.
 - Extract the contents of the downloaded _.zip_ file directly into this folder.
 This will ensure all the CSS files are placed in the correct location.
-3. __Activate the Snippets__
+3. __Activate the snippets__
 - Return to the __CSS Snippets section__ in Obsidian's settings.
 - Click on the __Refresh__ button
 - You should see a list of all the snippets you just added.